Bachelor of Speech and Language Pathology with Honours

 - Accredited by the New Zealand Speech–Language Therapists' Association

 - Highly employable graduates

-- Students have the opportunity to undertake work with people of all ages at clinics nationally and overseas
+- Students have the opportunity to undertake work with people of all ages at clinics on campus, nationally and overseas.

 You are also required to meet UC’s English language requirements.